 Our dedicated School of Architecture Career and Outreach Coordinator assists students with gaining work experience and beginning their professional careers in architecture, interior architecture and landscape architecture.

 We support students and alumni with the licensure and certification process for architectural professionals.
 Architecture students may begin the Architectural Experience Program (AXP) as soon as they start working in an office.
 Completion of AXP, administered by the National Council of Architectural Registration Boards (NCARB), is a requirement for becoming a licensed architect in the State of California.
 Please see further information here.
 Interior architecture graduates may become certified interior designers through the National Council for Interior Design Qualification (NCIDQ).
 Students may begin fulfilling hours toward their certification after they complete 96 semester hours of their education.

 The School of Architecture at Woodbury University is among the first 14 accredited architectural programs to be accepted for participation in the National Council of Architectural Registration Boards (NCARB) Integrated Path to Architectural Licensure (IPAL) initiative.

 The IPAL initiative is offered for both our undergraduate (BArch) and graduate (MArch) programs and on both campuses.
-The program allows for the integration of the three components of licensure: Architectural Experience Program (AXP), professional education (BArch or MArch) and Architectural Registration Exams (ARE).
+The program allows for the integration of the three components of licensure: Architectural Experience Program (AXP), professional education (BArch or MArch) and Architect Registration Examination (ARE).

 Catherine Roussel, AIA